virada-k/retail-sales-behavior-analysis-instacart/README.md

 ## Business Insight
 I analyzed the data to find answers to three points:
-1. Identify the "golden hour" when customers place the most orders, in order to allocate staff for packing and shipping orders.
+1. **Golden Hour**: Find the best time to arrange staff for packing and delivery.
-2. Identify the "golden day (peak days of each week)" to ensure sufficient stock to meet customer demand.
+2. **Golden Day**: Find the peak days of each week to ensure we have enough stock for customers.
-3. Identify the "customer reorder cycle" to analyze customer repurchase behavior for each product type.
+3. **Customer Reorder Cycle**: To understand how often products are repurchased.

 You can find the full script in [business-insight-queries.sql](./02-SQL-queries/business-insight-queries.sql).

 <br>

 ### Business Insight Results
-These screenshots shows the answers three points as mentioned above.
+These screenshots show the results of the 3 points mentioned above.

 <br>